interlay/interbtc/contracts/brc21-poc/README.md

 **Create an inscription**

-Create a file with a content like and store it in `mint`:
+Create a file with a content like the below and store it in `mint.json`:

 ```json
 {